 The State Board of Elections is responsible both for overseeing the development of procedures for audits, including the method by which the random sample is to be selected, and for choosing the random sample.
 The audit is then conducted by county election officials.

 Official ballots must be promptly and securely transmitted from the voting place to the county Board of Elections.
 All materials must be transported with a signed chain of custody form.
-For more information, see also 8 NCAC 10B.0105.
+For more information, see 8 NCAC 10B.0105.

 Additional Targeted Samples